llwg/trip1/korea.md

 3. walk in
 4. there was a kiosk outside of the line-of-sight of the front desk. i use this kiosk select my Options (adult male, i think). this kiosk print me a receipt with a number.
 5. walk into the lobby. person say me: take off you shoes before coming in. i do this.
-6. walk in with my shoes. probably looking like idk what to do. i think the person ask me what my number is. and then told me to put my shoes in the number locker over there. wander over to lockers. they tell me my locker is at very end. they tell me this again in english when i probably look like i spending too much time or didnt understand or sth.
+6. walk in carrying my shoes. probably looking like idk what to do. i think the person ask me what my number is. and then told me to put my shoes in the number locker over there. wander over to lockers. they tell me my locker is at very end. they tell me this again in english when i probably look like i spending too much time or didnt understand or sth.
 7. walk back over to counter . them give me [찜질복](sauna clothes) and tell me the male bathroom is over there.
 8. enter male bathroom
 9. congratulations!